 Jane Clark, head of campus recruitment (Europe and Asia) at Barclays, says that Barclays seeks candidates who can grasp new concepts quickly.

 “People strong in learning agility are sharp and thrive in new and difficult situations,” she said.
 “Grasping and learning new concepts quickly – whether it is a task, assimilating new information or data, managing a project, or meeting a new client – is important when working in an industry such as investment banking.”

 “New markets, products, deals and opportunities continually emerge and agile learners are needed to deliver results quickly – even in new situations.
 A commitment to learning and a hunger for dealing with challenging situations is key.”

 On the other hand, Deutsche Bank places great emphasis on agile-mindedness – particularly the ability to deduce the right questions to ask when in doubt, and to quickly identify the most appropriate leads to pursue while conducting investment research.
 Think of it as a Sherlock Holmes-esque approach to problems, where you need to arrive at the right conclusion based on a combination of elimination, deduction, and extrapolation on the finer details.

 How to prove it: “Tell us about a time when you demonstrated your intellectual ability.”

 Investment recruiters typically judge intellectual ability by your capacity to apply your knowledge to practical situations.
-They also want to see whether you are quick enough to catch on the bigger picture in such situations.
+They also want to see whether you are quick enough to catch the bigger picture in such situations.

 For example, perhaps you worked on a project during a previous internship together with a team of other interns.
-An agile-minded person wouldn’t just complete their assigned tasks – rather, they would grasp how the project they are working on affects their employer as a whole and be able to discern how the other interns’ tasks might influence that outcome.
+An agile-minded person wouldn’t just complete their assigned tasks – rather, they would be able to grasp how the project they are working on affects their employer as a whole and discern how the other interns’ tasks might influence that outcome.